You can model a repurchase agreement (“repo”) as a buyer or as a seller using the FlexibleRepo instrument type. See all supported instruments.

 Confirming positions

-We can generate a holdings report on the transaction date of 1 January 2025 to see that we have:
+As a buyer, we can generate a holdings report on the transaction/settlement date of 1 January 2025 to see that we have:

 If we fast-forward to the start date of the instrument on 2 January 2025 we see that we have: